Route features identify actions that will be applied to a request. Popular features include:

 response.set_response_body

-to send a response, or to stop processing a request from potentially matching subsequent routes, you must also set response.set_done
+to send a response, you must also set response.set_done

 to true